SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 We set the variable with `FILE=fastas/dapD_all.fasta`

 ⚠️NO SPACES on either side of the `=`

+⚠️Variable names are case sensitive `FILE` is different than `file`

 To get the value of the variable, we use `$FILE` or `${FILE}`.